leslieroca/Learning-Log/README.md

 # Learning Log

 Web app called Learning Log that allows users to log the topics they’re interested in and to make journal entries as they learn about each topic.
-The Learning Log home page describes the site and invites users to either register or log in.
+The Learning Log home page describes the site and invites users to either register or log-in.
 Once logged in, a user can create new topics, add new entries, and read and edit existing entries.

 ## Creating a Virtual Environment
 To work with Django, we’ll first set up a virtual environment.
 A virtual environment is a place on your system where you can install packages and isolate them from all other Python packages.
-Separating one project’s libraries from other projects is beneficial and will be necessary when we deploy Learning Log to a server in Chapter 20.
+Separating one project’s libraries from other projects is beneficial and will be necessary when we deploy Learning Log to a server.
 Create a new directory for your project called learning_log, switch to that directory in a terminal, and enter the following code to create a virtual environment: